aXu-AP/godot-docs/classes/class_translationserver.rst

 Description
 -----------

-The server that manages all language translations.
-Translations can be added to or removed from it.
+The translation server is the API backend that manages all language translations.

+Translations are stored in :ref:`TranslationDomain<class_TranslationDomain>`\ s, which can be accessed by name.
+The most commonly used translation domain is the main translation domain.
+It always exists and can be accessed using an empty :ref:`StringName<class_StringName>`.
+The translation server provides wrapper methods for accessing the main translation domain directly, without having to fetch the translation domain first.
+Custom translation domains are mainly for advanced usages like editor plugins.
+Names starting with ``godot.`` are reserved for engine internals.

 .. rst-class:: classref-introduction-group